Can you restore your dogs health? Is it possible? First let’s look at the current trend.

 Dogs are omnivores and scavengers.
 They are opportunists.
 They hunt in packs when their prey is plentiful.
 In leaner times, they scavenge what they can.
 An old, decayed carcass won’t do them any harm at all.
 They can even survive on earthworms.
 They will eat many plant based foods, such as roots and berries, if there’s nothing else.
 They are very adept at surviving.
 This diet and life style supports robust, vital and natural dogs health.

-Now let’s look at the typical ingredients of dog food.
+Now let’s look at the typical ingredients of commercial dog food.

 Meat is expensive, so all the good cuts of meat are sold as human food.
 Even some left overs are used to make the cheaper meat products such as sausages.
 What is left tends to be heads, feet, intestines and fat.
 These are taken to rendering plants.
 Rendering plants are not subject to the same scrutiny and hygiene regulations that slaughter houses are.
 This is why so many pet foods are constantly recalled due to salmonella or other contamination, as they are rife.